 Hessle to South Cave – 13 miles (21 Km)

 This section is a good and fairly easy going introduction to the Yorkshire Wolds Way.

 For most walkers the start of the Yorkshire Wolds Way will be at the sculpture in the shadow of the mighty Humber Bridge, just 3 miles (5 Km) from the centre of Hull.
 However, for historic reasons the official start is a short distance back at Hessle Haven.

 Enjoy the first 3 miles (5 Km) of the Yorkshire Wolds Way alongside the foreshore of the Humber estuary.
-No other National Trail parallels such a vast estuary or passes under such a significant structure as the Humber Bridge, once the worlds’ largest single span bridge.
+This National Trail is special by running parallel to such a vast estuary and passing under such a significant structure as the Humber Bridge, once the worlds’ largest single span bridge.
 This is an ideal location to observe passing shipping and the hosts of wading birds along the foreshore.

 White chalk pebbles on the foreshore indicate that the Humber cuts through the chalk hills of the Yorkshire and Lincolnshire Wolds at this point and large quarries have, in the past, taken advantage of this low ground route to move their products by water and rail.
 The Country Park by the northern approach to the bridge was a disused quarry known locally as “Little Switzerland”.
 A black painted mill used for crushing the chalk is all that is left of the old quarry workings.

 Just before the path leaves the foreshore and heads towards the rising Yorkshire Wolds you pass the site where the remains of three Bronze Age boats were found protruding from the mud that had preserved them for nearly 4,000 years.
 If you look a little further along the foreshore you will see a cliff of clay, sand and gravel left behind by a once mighty glacier that plugged the Humber estuary during the last ice age and caused extensive flooding of the whole of the Vale of York.